rolanvc-gmail/weather_gan/Notes.md

 ### Sampler/Output
-* AlGenerator has no sampler, but has code straight into the forward() function.
-**Maybe I should put it into its own class?**
-* This is what I'll do next.
-Putting his code into a alSampler class allows me to create a unit test for it.
+* Revised AlGenerator to move the end code of forward into an `AlSampler` class.
+* will need to investigate the AlSampler class next.
 * Sampler is a class and seems to generate the correct sizes.